SimenHus/SFC/README.md

 # SFC
-Program to generate simple SFC
+Program to generate simple SFC.
+The generated SFCs are intended to use together with simple photoediting software (i.e. paint) to create a complete SFC.

 Both files need to be in the same directory.
 The program will generate a folder to store pictures in, default "Bilder", with the name of "SFC.png".